 - “Please, let me speak.”

-- Using people’s motion-detecting to your advantage
+- Use people’s motion-detecting abilities to your advantage

 - Using a quick inhale as a signal you got something to say

-The same thing as the hand signal, by making a quick and audible inhale, people will notice you got something to say and focus on you.
+By making a quick and audible inhale, people will notice you got something to say and focus on you.